dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ## 1.5.
 Run the Lab Setup Scripts

+All the script to setup the environment are in the folder [lab](../lab/).

 ### 1.5.1 `00 Prep.ps1`

 > :warning: Please do not reuse the session you ran the build script in.
 Please kill the old PowerShell session and start a new one.
 Otherwise you may get weird errors because of conflicts like `The 'Connect-AzAccount' command was found in the module 'Az.Accounts', but the module could not be loaded due to the following error: [Assembly with same name is already loaded] For more information, run 'Import-Module Az.Accounts'.`.

-All the script to setup the environment are in the folder [lab](../lab/).
+> :warning: This script may kill the PowerShell session when setting local policies required for AutomatedLab.
+In this case, just restart it.

 Call the script [00 Prep.ps1](../lab//00%20Prep.ps1).
 It installs required modules on your machine.